 Step by Step Instructions

-- Butter needs to be room temperature.
+- The butter needs to be at room temperature.

-- In a large bowl with a hand mixer, or bowl of a stand mixer fitted with the whisk or paddle attachment, beat butter until very smooth.
+- In a large bowl with a hand mixer or bowl of a stand mixer fitted with the whisk or paddle attachment, beat butter until very smooth.

 - Beat in the cocoa at a low speed until very smooth.